+The choice of the kernel function can have a significant impact on the results.
+Typical choices for SVMs are linear, polynomial, sigmoid, and radial basis function (rbf) kernels \cite{Bishop2006MachineLearning}.
+In general, an rbf kernel is a kernel for which $k(\mathbf x_n, \mathbf x_m)$ can be written as a function of the distance $\|\mathbf x_n - \mathbf x_m\|$ only \cite{schoelkopf2002learningwithkernels}.
+The most common rbf kernel is the Gaussian kernel (often referred to as \emph{the} rbf kernel),

-where the value of the hyperparameter $\gamma>0$ is usually determined in a calibration procedure prior to the training phase.
-When no particular set of values for $\gamma$ is known for the data, a good strategy is to try exponentially growing sequences like $\gamma \in \{ \ldots, 2^{-3}, 2^{-2}, \ldots \}$ \cite{Hsu1992PracticalGuideSVM}.
-Gaussian kernels have the advantage of not suffering as much from numerical difficulties as polynomial kernels \cite{Hsu1992PracticalGuideSVM} and, in general, compare favourably to sigmoid or tanh kernels (which are, strictly speaking, not positive semi-definite) \cite{Lin2003SVMsigmoidkernel}.
+where the value of the hyperparameter $\gamma>0$ is usually determined in a calibration procedure prior to the training phase (if no particular set of values for $\gamma$ is known for the data, a good strategy is to try exponentially growing sequences like $\gamma \in \{ \ldots, 2^{-3}, 2^{-2}, \ldots \}$ \cite{Hsu1992PracticalGuideSVM}).

+Gaussian kernels have the advantage of not suffering as much from numerical difficulties as polynomial kernels \cite{Hsu1992PracticalGuideSVM} and, in general, compare favorably to sigmoid or tanh kernels (which are, strictly speaking, not positive semi-definite) \cite{Lin2003SVMsigmoidkernel}.
 They implicitly map the feature vector onto an infinite-dimensional space \cite{Bishop2006MachineLearning}.
 In principle, a Gaussian kernel also includes the linear kernel as an asymptotic case \cite{Keerthi2003SVMasymptoticRBFkernel}.
 However, we explicitly include a linear kernel for convenience, denoted by the special value $\gamma=-1$.
 Therefore, we formally define

 as the kernel function for our experiments.